pebakery/pebakery-docs/Commands/WIM/WimApply.md

 ESD files: PEBakery can extract files from solid-compressed WIMs, or "ESD" (.esd) files, just like from normal WIM (.wim) files.
 However, Microsoft sometimes distributes ESD files with encrypted segments; PEBakery cannot extract such files until they have been decrypted.

-Split WIMs: PEBakery does not support extracting from split WIM files (.swm) at this time.
+Split WIMs: PEBakery supports extracting from split WIM files (.swm) using the `Split=` argument.

 This command uses the the open source [Windows Imaging library (wimlib)](https://wimlib.net/).